Foreground removal and 21 cm signal estimates: comparing different blind methods for the BINGO Telescope: 21 cm and Foreground Components

-where the first term expresses the contribution from perturbation of the HI density, the second term is related to the \emph{redshift space distortion} from peculiar velocities of the sources.
-The third term between parenthesis is the zero-order brightness temperature calculated at the perturbed conformal time $\eta$ of the observed redshift.
-The last two terms come from the Newtonian gauge, where $\Psi$ is the gravitational potential, and $\Phi$ is a local perturbation of the average scale factor.
-The first of the final term on the Eq. \ref{eqn: deltaT} is associated with the integrated Sachs-Wolf effect, and the other to conversion between increments in redshift to radial distances in the gas frame. $\mathcal{H}$ is the Hubble function in the conformal time.

-It is possible to simulate the $\delta T_{\textrm{HI}}$ related to HI temperature and its $\textrm{HI}$-$\textrm{HI}$ angular power spectrum.
-In our case, we used the \texttt{UCLCl} code \citep{mcleod2017} to generate the $\textrm{HI}$-$\textrm{HI}$ angular power spectra for different redshift bins.
-As shown in \citep{BINGO_VII}, this code generates output closer to that calculated from Eq. \ref{eqn: deltaT} with a result with a deviation of less than 1\%. \texttt{UCLCl} $\textrm{HI}$-$\textrm{HI}$ angular power spectrum is used by FLASK code\footnote{\href{http://www.astro.iag.usp.br/~flask/}{FLASK webpage}} to create log-normal maps for different tomographic redshift bins.
-Using a log-normal distribution to describe the temperature fields over the desired space is a better approximation than Gaussian one, as described in \citep{FLASK}.
-This is mainly because log-normal distribution prevents the field from taking unrealistic values.
+We simulated the $\delta T_{\mathrm{H\,I}}$ fields with the \texttt{FLASK} code\footnote{\href{http://www.astro.iag.usp.br/~flask/}{FLASK webpage}}, creating 400 log-normal maps for different tomographic redshift bins.
+The code uses a log-normal distribution to describe the temperature fields, which is a better approximation than a Gaussian one, primarily because the log-normal distribution prevents the field from taking unrealistic negative values. \texttt{FLASK} uses the $\mathrm{H\,I}$--$\mathrm{H\,I}$ angular power spectrum generated with the \texttt{UCLCl} code \citep{mcleod2017}.
+As shown in \cite{BINGO_VII}, \texttt{UCLCl} generates output closer to the theoretical calculation (see Eq.~\ref{eqn: deltaT}), with a deviation of less than 1\%.